nitin42/Making-a-custom-React-renderer/part-one.md

 Commit the update or apply the diff calculated to the host environment's node (WordDocument).

+**`commitMount`**

+Renderer mounts the host component but may schedule some work to done after like auto-focus on forms.
+The host components are only mounted when there is no current/alternate fiber.

 **`hostContext`**

 Host context is an internal object which our renderer may use based on the current location in the tree.
 In DOM, this object